Toby70b/SGGC_WS/README.md

-# SteamGroupGameChecker Web Service - Tool to find out common steam games between users
+# Steam Group Game Checker (SGGC) Web Service - Tool to find out common steam games between users

 ⛔ PLEASE NOTE: This should be obvious but none of the code here should be considered "production ready" by a business standard.